pablonavarrob/pablonavarrob/README.md

 # Hi there!
-I am Pablo
-## I am an Astrophysicist and a Data Scientist
+I am Pablo, Astrophysicist and Data Scientist

-This is a test for the frontpage of my GitHub
+I am an M.Sc in Astrophysics and currently enrolled in a Computer Science: Data Science Master's program at Hertfordshire University.
+I mainly work with Machine Learning in Python in a wide variety of use cases and domain applications.